flyteorg/flyte/docs/deployment/configuration/monitoring.rst

 .. tags:: Infrastructure, Advanced

-.. tip:: The Flyte core team publishes and maintains Grafana dashboards built using Prometheus data sources, which can be found `here <https://grafana.com/grafana/dashboards?search=flyte>`__.
+.. tip:: The Flyte core team publishes and maintains Grafana dashboards built using Prometheus data sources.
+You can import them to your Grafana instance from the `Grafana marketplace <https://grafana.com/orgs/flyteorg/dashboards>`__.

 Metrics for Executions
 ======================